flare-foundation/flare-stake-tool/README.md

 - After the period (`duration`) ends, the validator is automatically removed (staking is finished).

 In order to use the scripts from this repo, one has first to obtain the private key (either a length 64 hexadecimal or cb58 format) and paste it into `.env` file.
-Make sure that the you run scripts on secure machine.
+Make sure that you run scripts on a secure machine.

-To obtain the derived C-chain and P-chain addresses, use `yarn getAddresses`.
+To obtain the derived C-chain and P-chain addresses, along with the associated public key, use `yarn getAddresses`.

 To perform full stake flow, run the following scripts
 ```bash